 - Bonus points (0-2 points possible) are available for nominations which describe interventions or projects that either directly impacted or were designed to support infection prevention and/or antibiotic stewardship during transitions of care.
 This includes a broad range of transitions, from unit transfers within a facility to transfers across settings of care.

 Strong nominations describe the full project lifecycle and specific strategies tested through the intervention, highlight how multidisciplinary staff was engaged in the project, and provide both process and outcome measures demonstrating the tangible impact of their improvement work.
-See the nominations from the 2016 and 2017 award winners.
+See the nominations from 2016, 2017, and 2018 award winners.